lhartmanis/compound-screen/tf_enrichment/readme.md

 # Transcription factor binding enrichment

-Intro
-Contains scripts and data for analyzing and plotting transcription factor binding enrichment.
+Contains scripts and data for analyzing transcription factor binding enrichment in a target gene set compared to background.
 Data files containing ChIP-seq data needs to be unzipped before the pipeline can be run.

-This script is designed to be used for large-scale compmound-screening experiments where cells are treated with many different compounds.
+This script is designed to be used for large-scale compound-screening experiments and requires a determined - although not very complicated - directory structure to work.
+The top directory, further referred to as `infolder`, contains subdirectories for each treatment.
+Each subdirectory in turn contains two text files for the target and background gene set where each row

 ### First, a script that writes out gene lists
 - Can be differentially expressed genes, or a set of top ranked upregulated and downregulated genes